MonetDBSolutions/monetdbe-examples/README.md

 # monetdbe-examples
-A small collection of C programs to illustrate MonetDBe.
+A small collection of C and Python programs to illustrate MonetDBe.

 The MonetDB server code has been split into a separately useable single library for integration with a host language.
 The functionality offered encompasses the complete server functionality, but using a directly loadable library libmonetdbe.so or 'pip install monetdbe'

-To illustrate the functionality, and give a bootstrep for users to use it in their daily life, we collected a handful of small examples to try it out.
+To illustrate the functionality, and give a bootstrap for users to use it in their daily life, we collected a handful of small examples to try it out.

 | program | description|